-For these O/F class hydroplanes there is a minimum depth of the center-point of the aft end of the propeller shaft according to the following chart.
+For competition with these F class hydroplanes there is a minimum depth of the center-point of the aft end of the propeller shaft according to the following chart.
 The reference for these measurements is a plane created by the points of maximum depth of all running surfaces and air traps of the boat bottom for the last 100 cm of the boat from the furthest aft parts forward.
 The measurement is taken with the engine lift in the maximum up position.

-CLASS MINIMUM DEPTH PROP SHAFT O-125 0 mm
+CLASS MINIMUM DEPTH PROP SHAFT

 O-125 0 mm

 O-175 0 mm

 O-250 35 mm

 O-350 35 mm